vpxyz/simplexlog/README.md

 Simplexlog simple wrapper for the go standard log package, that adds log level.

-The standard log package in enough (imho) for many applications, but sometimes is usefull to have some log level.
+The standard log package is enough (imho) for many applications, but sometimes is usefull to have some log level.
 Simplexlog is a wrapper that adds some log level, the ability to use different io.Writer for different level.